uio-bmi/IN-BIOSx000/index.md

 * Torbjørn Rognes (Course coordinator), email torognes@ifi.uio.no

-## Mattermost channel

-There is a dedicated [channel on Mattermost for the course](https://mattermost.uio.no/ifi-undervisning/channels/inbios5000).
-All participants with a UiO account should have access.
-It may be used to share information between participants during the course.

 ## Meals

 Coffee and tea will be freely available each morning in the seminar room.

-For lunch, we recommend the canteen in the other end of the building, [Ole-Johan spiseri](https://www.sio.no/en/food-and-beverage/our-canteens-and-coffeeshops/informatikk-kafeen), which serves a nice selection of warm and cold dishes.
+For lunch, we recommend the canteen in the other end of the building, [Ole-Johan spiseri](https://www.sio.no/en/food-and-beverage/spisesteder/ole-johan-eatery), which serves a nice selection of warm and cold dishes.

-We are organizing a free dinner for all course participants at restaurant [Olivia Tjuvholmen](https://oliviarestauranter.no/restaurant/tjuvholmen/), Bryggegangen 4, in the centre of Oslo, on October 20th at 19.00.
-The three course menu [Menú Piccolo](https://oliviarestauranter.no/selskapsmenyer-host/) will be served with a selection of Italian food to share.
-Non-alcoholic drinks are included, but other drinks must be paid individually.
-Please indicate if you would like to participate and list any food allergies in the form distributed by email.

-We have also ordered pizza for Friday October 28th.
-It will be served in the areas right outside the seminar room after the lectures are finished.
+We are organizing a free dinner for all course participants at a restaurant some day during the course.

+We will also ordered pizza on afternoon.

 ## Requirements